corpus-christi/corpus-christi/doc/sdm.md

 from the customer.
-A user story is *not* a complete specification, but is, instead, a reminder to have a conversation with the feature owner about exactly how the system should behave when the story is implemented.
+A user story is *not* a complete specification, but is, instead, a reminder to have a conversation with the module owner about exactly how the system should behave when the story is implemented.

 ### Tracking